serokell/blog-posts/typescript-for-haskellers/article.md

 ```

 Now, we will present our types for which we will create `ArithExpr` instances.
-The first one will be just interpreter.
+The first one will be just an interpreter.
-And the second one will create string representation of expression.
+And the second one will create a string representation of expression.
 But now we need somehow add them to the `fp-ts` `URItoKind` interface to be able to use them in `ArithExpr` as it take `Expr extends URIS`.
 And `URIS` is just `keyof URItoKind<unknown>`.
 Here we need TypeScript module augmentation feature which allows us to patch existing objects by importing and then updating them.